 Prepare the tofu

-Now that the tofu released all its water cut into cubes of 1 cm/4 inch, or pull apart roughly to mimic chicken texture even more.
+Now that the tofu released all its water cut into cubes of 1 cm/0.4 inch, or pulled apart roughly to mimic chicken texture even more.

 Coat the tofu cubes with marinade and lay the tofu pieces on a baking sheet covered with parchment paper.
 Bake at 200C (400F) for 20 to 30 minutes, flipping the pieces halfway, until golden brown and crispy.